 Science has since cleared that up, yet olms remain shrouded in mystery centuries later.
 And despite their long history of evading and confusing us, we now represent one of the species' greatest threats — and possibly one of its best allies.

 Given their lengthy life spans, olms take an unhurried approach to romance.
-In fact, they only breed once or twice a decade, and along with their species' general secrecy, that makes olm eggs an uncommon sight.
-That's why scientists are so exuberantly nurturing a clutch of 50 to 60 eggs recently laid at a cave in Slovenia earlier this year.
+They only breed once or twice a decade, making olm eggs an extremely rare sight.
+That's why scientists were so excited about a clutch of 64 eggs laid at a cave in Slovenia earlier this year.
 And now, four months after those eggs were discovered by a tour guide, the baby dragons have finally started to hatch:

 Olms are entirely aquatic, unlike most amphibians, and their subterranean lifestyle has allowed their skin to abandon pigment and grow over their eyes.
 They can still sense some light, but that's nothing compared with their other, weirder senses.

 "In place of sight, the olm has developed an acute sensory system for hunting in the dark," explains the Zoological Society of London.
 "The front part of the olm's head carries sensitive chemo-, mechano- and electroreceptors.
 Olms have one of the best senses of smell of any amphibian, and are capable of sensing very low concentrations of organic compounds in the water through both smell and taste."